 The 12 Capacities of a Transphysical Soul Role in The Fall and Original Sin

-When God gave a transphysical soul to the first human beings–and to all subsequent human beings–He not only bestowed on them the capacity for self-awareness and self-definition, He also gave them all of 12 capacities of a transphysical soul.
+When God gave a transphysical soul to the first human beings—and to all subsequent human beings—He not only bestowed on them the capacity for self-awareness and self-definition, but He also gave them all of the 12 capacities of a transphysical soul.

 By manifesting the immense beauty and lovability of His own essence, as well as His goodness and love.
-It was almost irresistible, but not completely irresistible; for God wanted human beings to choose Him and His way over-against the possibility of choosing ourselves as our primary orientation.
+It was almost irresistible, but not completely irresistible; for God wanted human beings to choose Him and His way over/against the possibility of choosing ourselves as our primary orientation.

 Let’s call this “the original state of human beings.”
 In this state, human beings were free to choose God and others as a primary orientation or to choose themselves.
-However, the beauty and lovability of the first option was much stronger than that of the egocentric option.
+However, the beauty and lovability of the first option are much stronger than that of the egocentric option.

 The biblical account of original sin in Genesis 3 indicates three important points about free will and the human condition that help us understand ourselves and the need for redemption by Jesus Christ: